 Benefits and Perks

-As part of compensation, Wells Fargo & Co. gives paid vacation to one in three respondents and paid sick leave to an eighth of workers.
-Nearly all respondents save up for retirement through a 401(k) plan.
-For most employees, benefits include health insurance, and a large number of workers get dental coverage, too.
-The list of perks also includes tuition reimbursement, life insurance, a casual working environment, and a company cell phone.
+Benefits packages do tend to lack paid time off; Wells Fargo & Co. gives paid vacation days to one in three survey participants and sick leave to an eighth of respondents.
+The vast majority of survey participants participate in a 401(k) program.
+Perks cover health insurance for a large number of respondents and dental coverage for most survey participants.
+Wells Fargo & Co. folks also make good use of tuition reimbursement, life insurance, a casual working environment, and a subsidized cell phone.